nucleom42/rubee/readme.md

 4. Fill those files with the logic you need and run the server again!

 ## Model
-Model in RuBee is just simple ruby object that can be serilalized in the view in the way it required (ie json).
+Model in ruBee is just simple ruby object that can be serilalized in the view in the way it required (ie json).

 Here below is a simple example on how it can be used by rendering json from in memory object